JackDay94/Project5-atopc/README.md

 ### Automated Testing
 I incorporated some automated tests using django's built in unit tests to test some of the apps on my site.
 The apps that I wrote tests for are: bag, blog, checkout, home and newsletter.
 These tests were first written to ensure that they fail and were then written to pass so that I could ensure the tests were operating as expected.
 Unfortunately I did not get the time to write tests for all aspects, and those that are missing are instead covered by manual tests.

-### Manual
+### Manual Testing
 As I developed the project I tested all features manually to ensure they functioned as intended.
-The manual tests for this project can be found in [TESTS.md].(TESTS.md)
+The manual tests for this project can be found in [TESTS.md](TESTS.md).